Shinoa-Fores/bitcoind-startos/README.md

   <img src="icon.png" alt="Project Logo" width="21%">
 </p>

-# Bitcoin Core for StartOS
+# Bitcoin Core for StartOS TEST

 This project packages [Bitcoin](https://bitcoin.org) for StartOS.
 Bitcoin uses peer-to-peer technology to operate with no central authority or banks - managing transactions and the issuing of bitcoins is carried out collectively by the network.